obfuscurity/tasseo/README.md

 * period - Range (in minutes) of data to query from Graphite. (optional, defaults to _5_)
 * refresh - Refresh interval for charts, in milliseconds. (optional, defaults to _2000_)
 * theme - Default theme for dashboard.
 Currently the only option is `dark`. (optional)
+* toolbar - Dictates whether the toolbar is shown or not. (optional, default true)

 ### Metric Attributes